Graduate Assistantships (GA) – Administrative Offices at UNC

 A student currently enrolled in a UNC graduate program hired as the Instructor of Record in one or more undergraduate courses.
 Students may be enrolled on a part or full time basis and are compensated in accordance with their agreement.

 It is each TA’s responsibility to ensure that they are pre-registered and attend the GTA Conference every year.
-The GTA Conference will be held on Wednesday, Aug.
-15, 2018, from 8 a.m. to 4:30 p.m. in McKee Hall.
-Register for the 2018 GTA Conference.
+The 2018 GTA Conference was held on Wednesday, Aug.
+15. Information for the 2019 GTA Conference will be available July 2019.

 If you have any questions regarding the conference, please contact email@example.com.

 To be eligible for a teaching or graduate assistantship students must meet the following requirements:

 - The student must be admitted to a graduate degree program at UNC while maintaining good academic standing at UNC (at least a 3.0 grade point average) and not on academic probation.

 - In order to be eligible for a tuition stipend, student must maintain full-time graduate status (enroll in 3-10 credit hours per semester) during the period of the appointment.
 Students enrolled for dissertation hours only will be allowed to hold an assistantship for a maximum of two (2) semesters provided they are enrolled for a minimum of (6) hours of dissertation each semester.

 - Test of Spoken English (TSE) scores for International Teaching Assistants: International

 applicants for teaching assistantships at UNC who are not native speakers of English